PLFUG #2: We heard some good Flare stories

 Stay tuned for more events, we will be organising them regularly.
 And join the Facebook group, if you haven’t already.

-And in the meantime, if you have topics you would like to talk about, let us know in the comments below.
+And in the meantime, if you have topics you would like to talk about, let us know by contacting us using the link below.